ullagallu-class/classes-index/docker/index.md

 - bind mounts
 - dockerization instana
 - docker-compose to build&run instana

+**Interview Questions**
+- Why we are using volumes
+- what is docker home dir
+- what is annoynous/named/bindmounts
+-
 # Day-4
 - Docker Best Practices
 - ECS Project